erikanagamine/autonomousdatabase/readme.md

 ![oracle cloud site!](images/151.png "oracle Cloud site")

+PS.
+If you receive the message "ORA-20000: ORA-29283: invalid file operation: nonexistent file or path [29434]..." regenerate your token.

-Now we can connect download the wallet to object storage:
+Now we can connect download the wallet from ATP to ADW:

 ```
 DECLARE